Auto-Rig

 Pose the arm, leg, hand… or any bone controller in the position that leads to incorrect deformations

-Enable the layer 31 to show deforming bones or click Pick Selected Bone(s) that will show an error and display the layer 31 automatically.
+Enable the Deform collection (layer 31 in older Blender versions) to show deforming bones, or click Pick Selected Bone(s) that will show an error and display the Deform collection automatically.

 Click Pick Selected Bone(s).
 If the selection is not valid, an error message should pop up